adugnag/gee_s1_ard/README.md

             'LEE SIGMA' - Applies the improved Lee sigma speckle filter on each individual image in the collection<br/>
 SPECKLE_FILTER_FRAMEWORK: is the framework where filtering is applied (String).
 It can be 'MONO' or 'MULTI'.
 In the MONO case
                           the filtering is applied to each image in the collection individually.
-Whereas, in the MULTI case, the Multitemporal Speckle filter is applied based on  [6] with any of the above mentioned speckle filters.
+Whereas, in the MULTI case, the Multitemporal Speckle filter is applied with any of the above mentioned speckle filters.<br/>
 SPECKLE_FILTER_KERNEL_SIZE: is the size of the filter spatial window applied in speckle filtering.
 It must be a positive odd integer.<br/>
 NR_OF_IMAGES: is the number of images to use in the multi-temporal speckle filter framework.<br/>
-TERRAIN_FLATTENING : (Optional) true or false option to apply Terrain correction.
+TERRAIN_FLATTENING : (Optional) true or false option to apply Terrain correction.<br/>
 TERRAIN_FLATTENING_MODEL : model to use for radiometric terrain normalization (DIRECT, or VOLUME)<br/>
 DEM : digital elevation model (DEM) to use (as EE asset)<br/>
 TERRAIN_FLATTENING_ADDITIONAL_LAYOVER_SHADOW_BUFFER : additional buffer parameter for passive layover/shadow mask in meters<br/>